 If you're near the midlands mark the 3rd of December in your diary as the Green Santa will arrive by boat across Lough Ennell to Belvedere House.
 Making his way to his grotto, Santa is on a mission to show children how to pot seasonal native Irish trees, which can then travel home with the children and be planted in their gardens.
 Perfect for any budding horticulturists and nature lovers!

 9. Kia Ora Farm, Gorey, Co.
 Wexford

 A popular farm all year round, this is a good option at Christmas, particularly if you prefer not to book in advance, as you can just turn up (though it does get busy at weekends).
 Admission includes full access to the farm, an animated light show, and a trip on the mini farm fire engine, as well as tea, coffee or mulled wine, and cake or muffin for the adults.
-Children can choose their own present from a big selection available, and I have it on good account that the quality is high.
+Each child receives a magic "I'm on the Good List" key from Santa, to enter into Santa's giant present room to pick their own present.
 Kia Ora farm is very popular throughout the year, and doesn’t disappoint at Christmas.